frkatona/ObsidianSync/Lab/MURI.md

 - [ ] Get FLIR images with or without wireless to report to Priya
 - [ ] Email TJ about getting absorption for a given thickness at 532 and 1064 (what did Ben S say about it?)
 ---
+### 7/16
+- PCD sample
+	- Results from last one?
+	- Any new sample?
+- Ask for Alex's presentation recording on the OneDrive
+- On-site
+	- We're giving poster abstracts to the program manager before July 24th?
+Give to Rob or email directly?

 ### 7/02
 - (little bit of a repeat) JP built a TGA MS similar to what the MSC has
 - H2 basically fully peaks before the methane begins to come off, reinforcing notion that H2 removal is a part of the mechanism